CRSpeight/100-days-of-code/log.md

 **Thoughts**: Still enjoying watch and code!
 Hoping to get to some newer knowledge in the next section which focuses more on objects.

+### Day 11: March 4th, 2018

+**Today's Progress**:  Did versions 3-4 of Watch and Code.

+**Thoughts**: Glad I decided to start doing Watch and Code, been a great resource so far, while it has been a good rehash of a lot of subjects the portions on objects and methods so far have made me feel much more confident.
+I'm going to take Watch and Code up on their suggestion and focus on that course until it is completed, but I still have a Free Code Camp meeting tomorrow I'm going to (locally), and I'm bringing a friend again!
+Hoping at the very least I can keep learning and networking.

 <!---
 ### Day 1: September 26, 2017